flipacholas/Architecture-of-consoles/articles/mega-drive-genesis.Rmd.md

 Furthermore, there's an additional parameter that can be set on the VDP to stack two tiles to form **8x16 maps** and then treat them as a single tile.
 Hence, doubling the vertical resolution.
 However, this halves the refresh rate as frames are now rendered with interlacing (one frame renders even scan-lines, the next beams odd ones, and so forth) so it's more limited in terms of functionality.
 The multiplayer mode of Sonic 2 is a good representation of this mode [@graphics-sonicmultip].

-Finally, it's worth pointing out that the VDP automatically takes care of adding padding for the overscan area, so games don't have to worry about which areas are safe to draw graphics into (as it happened with the [NES' 'danger zones'](nes#constructing-the-frame))
+Finally, it's worth pointing out that the VDP automatically takes care of adding padding for the overscan area, so games don't have to worry about which areas are safe to draw graphics into (as it happened with the [NES' 'danger zones'](nes#constructing-the-frame)).

 ### Organising the content